jboonstra/biblesearch_api_docs/users.md

 ## Delete

 _No delete action is available for the User resource.
-(Users must be deleted by canceling your account via the  ABS BS website.)_
+(Users must be deleted by canceling your account via the  ABS Bible Search website.)_

 TODO: Is this correct?
 Should users only be able to unsubscribe via the website?